10up/10up-toolkit/packages/toolkit/README.md

 npm install --save-dev @linaria/babel-preset @linaria/webpack-loader
 npm install --save @linaria/core @linaria/react
 ```

-Once those packages are installed, 10up-toolkit will now look for any linaria usage in JavaScript files and compile the css.
-The compiled css will have the name of the JS entrypoint (but with a .css extension).
+Once those packages are installed, 10up-toolkit will now look for any Linaria usage in JavaScript files and compile the CSS.
+The compiled CSS will have the name of the JS entry point (but with a .css extension).

 For instance, if you have a block with the following `block.json`